GorkaEchavarri/TheLoop/README.md

 Through a collaborative effort, we have build this social network, offering a platform for heartfelt conversations, the creation of insightful posts, and the sharing of deeply personal experiences.

-The project was done in 2 weeeks while studying at Le Wagon Bootcamp as the final project.
+The project was done in two weeeks during our immersive journey at Le Wagon Bootcamp.
-Made on Ruby on Rails and Stimulus JS, using PostgreSQL for the database, Bootstraps for the SCSS and Websocket and Action Cable for a chatroom feature.
+Made on Ruby on Rails and Stimulus JS, using PostgreSQL for the database, Bootstraps for the SCSS and Websocket and Action Cable for a real-time chatroom feature.

 ## Visuals